evocn/evocn.github.io/content/thoughts/reviews.md

 ## Summer Wars
 By Mamoru Hosoda

 Haha talk about a real thrill-ride.
 This film does everything you could possibly imagine, to the max.

 It's full of true stuff, lovable characters, and some pretty crafty cinematography.
 I guess I'm just thinking that this film has better shots throughout than any of Hosoda's work with Madhouse otherwise.
 I wonder what was in the air in 2009.
+And I wonder how this guy could make so many good films, and now everything he makes is terrible.

 7/10